Mnoble-19/Mnoble-19/README.md

 ### Hi there🤓
- 🔭 I’m a third year computer science student...
+ 🔭 Bachelor's of computer science granduand...

  I'm very passionate about solving problems in the African context using technology as a tool.